gaf3/cnc-forge/Input.md

 ## readonly

-If you want a value force you can use readonly with default like so:
+If you only want to display a value, you can use readonly only like so:

 ```yaml
 description: An example